Creep Feeding Foals: When and How

-Good palatability to ensure intakes
+Good palatability to ensure it's eaten.

-Amino acids (particularly lysine) for sound growth
+Amino acids (particularly lysine) for sound growth.

-Balanced levels of vitamins and minerals – having too much, too little, or the wrong ratio of certain vitamins and minerals at this stage can be detrimental.
+Balanced levels of vitamins and minerals – having too much, too little or the wrong ratio of certain vitamins and minerals at this stage can be detrimental.
 Of particular importance is calcium, phosphorus, copper, zinc, selenium and vitamin E.